Winterizing The Hard Keeper Horse

 As winter begins to wane and your horse is putting on undesired weight it is time to decrease the feeding of additional whole oats to the level of desired weight.
 Yes, this may seem more time consuming, it isn’t.
 Just keep in mind the horse is in a constant state of metabolic flux.
 Knowing your horse is critical in responsibly managing the day to day stewardship of your horse or horses.

-For those horse owners who struggle with those easy keepers and you struggle daily with keeping your horse’s weight down, winter is the season to get a jump start on those over weight horses.
+For those horse owners who struggle with those easy keepers and you struggle daily with keeping your horse’s weight down.
+Winter is the season to get a jump start on those over weight horses.
 The horse will burn more calories in the winter due to the burning of calories to generate body heat to combat the colder weather.
-So, knowing this, one can use the colder weather to their metabolic advantage.
-If you feed your overweight horse less at the night feeding, the horse will need to go to their stored energy, otherwise known as fat, as the energy source to beat the coldness and remain warm, thereby losing weight.
+Knowing this, one can use the colder weather to their metabolic advantage.
+Feed your overweight horse less at the night feeding.
+The horse will need to go to their stored energy, otherwise known as fat, as the energy source to beat the coldness and remain warm, thereby losing weight.

 Thank you for choosing Equine Challenge Supplements.
 If you have any questions, always feel free to call 559-905-7528